|

 carries the main UK gas grid but we don't recommend a drill and long hose pipe

 ;-).
-Quite a number of local houses have a bottled gas tank in the garden
+Quite a number of local houses run their central heating and cooking from a bottled gas tank in the garden.

 TELEVISION